Translate the Global to the Local

 The participants come from diverse backgrounds and sectors.
 They are academics, business leaders, social innovators, policy makers, civil society activists and others.

-Brasil, Chile, Columbia, Jamaica, Mexico, Nicaragua, Panama, Trinidad and Tobago, Uruguay
+Brasil, Chile, Columbia, Costa Rica Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Mexico, Nicaragua, Peru, Trinidad and Tobago, United Kingdom, Uruguay, Venezuela

 As the 17 Sustainable Development Goals (SDGs) by nature are indivisible and interconnected systematic action is needed in order to achieve the agenda as a whole, without compromising the achievement of one goal over another.